Best Natural Antihistamines for Histamine Intolerance

 Stinging nettle is a common medicinal herb found in teas and supplements and is a potent antihistamine.

 COMT helps to degrade dopamine and estrogen to help balance our neurotransmitters and estrogen levels.
 If you have a reduced COMT as I do, taking large dosage of quercetin may lead to anxiety and estrogen imbalances.
-If you do not know your genomics or if you have a reduced COMT, then start slowly with 250 mg. per day and increase to 500 mg.
+If you do not know your genomics or have a reduced COMT, start slowly with 250 mg. per day and increase to 500 mg.

 Thorne FiberMend